JavaTMP/JavaTMP/docs/pages/javatmp-user-starter-project-version.md

 and annotated by `@javax.servlet.annotation.WebListener` annotation to provide a startup and shutdown procedures when we deploy or undeploy `JavaTMP-User-Starter` web application using `ServletContextListener.contextInitialized` and `ServletContextListener.contextDestroyed` methods.

 It considers as a `main` method in the web application environment used normally for initializing global resources like Database connection pool or Datasource lookup.
-We don't do any important things at startup nor shutdown of the web applicationunless than setting a UTC timezone.
+We don't do any important things at startup nor shutdown of the web applicationunless than setting a UTC timezone and create a ServiceFactory instance.

 #### `com.javatmp.web.listener.JavaTMPHttpSessionListener` class

 The `JavaTMPHttpSessionListener` implements `javax.servlet.http.HttpSessionListener` interface and annotated by `@javax.servlet.annotation.WebListener` annotation to trigger when a session is created and destroyed on the application server.
 So Whenever a new session has been created a `HttpSessionListener.sessionCreated` method will be invoked and whenever a session has been invalidated a `HttpSessionListener.sessionDestroyed` method will be invoked by the application server.

-We don't do any important things at creating or destroying of the session instances unless than removing an instance of `com.javatmp.service.ServicesFactory` class attached to each session for demo purposes in `com.javatmp.web.filter.ServiceFactoryInjector` filter class using the name defined in `com.javatmp.util.Constants.SERVICES_FACTORY_ATTRIBUTE_NAME` variable.
+We don't do any important things at creating or destroying of the session instances.

-There is no distinct difference between session timeout and session invalidation from the perspective of the session object. whenever it happens the `HttpSessionListener.sessionDestroyed` method will be invoked by the application server.
+There is no distinct difference between session timeout and session invalidation from the perspective of the session object.
+Whenever it happens the `HttpSessionListener.sessionDestroyed` method will be invoked by the application server.

 #### `com.javatmp.web.filter` package

 A filter dynamically intercepts requests and responses to transform or use the information contained in the requests or responses.
 Filters typically do not themselves create responses, but instead provide universal functions that can be "attached" to any type of servlet or JSP page. read more about it in [The Essentials of Filters](http://www.oracle.com/technetwork/java/filters-137243.html "The Essentials of Java Web Filters").

-This package contains classes for implements main filters used in the web application.
-We don't use `@javax.servlet.annotation.WebFilter` annotation but instead declared and mapped them in `./web/WEB-INF/web.xml` to force the order of their executions. read more on this issue on [How to define servlet filter order of execution using annotations in WAR](https://stackoverflow.com/questions/6560969/how-to-define-servlet-filter-order-of-execution-using-annotations-in-war "How to define servlet filter order of execution using annotations in WAR"). the following list provides our filters with their descriptions in order of their executions:
+Servlet filters may be declared and mapped using the `WebFilter` annotation, but there is no way to control filter ordering using annotations alone, read more about this issue on [How to define servlet filter order of execution using annotations in WAR](https://stackoverflow.com/questions/6560969/how-to-define-servlet-filter-order-of-execution-using-annotations-in-war "How to define servlet filter order of execution using annotations in WAR").

-Servlet filters may be declared and mapped using the `WebFilter` annotation, but there is no way to control filter ordering using annotations alone.
 However, you can mix annotations and web.xml to minimize the XML configuration by only declaring the filter mappings in the `web.xml`.
 Because we can not guarantee the compatibles in all Java application server we use ONLY `web.xml` file and the order of the chain is determined by the order in which matching filter mappings appear in the `web.xml` file.

+This package contains classes for implements main filters used in the web application.
+We don't use `@javax.servlet.annotation.WebFilter` annotation but instead declared and mapped them in `./web/WEB-INF/web.xml` to force the order of their executions. the following list provides our filters with their descriptions in order of their executions:

+*   `com.javatmp.web.filter.UTF8InforcerFilter`
-1.  `com.javatmp.web.filter.LoggingFilter`
+*   `com.javatmp.web.filter.LoggingFilter`
-2.  `com.javatmp.web.filter.UselessWaitFilter`
-3.  `com.javatmp.web.filter.LocalizationFilter`
+*   `com.javatmp.web.filter.LocalizationFilter`
-4.  `com.javatmp.web.filter.ServiceFactoryInjector`
-5.  `com.javatmp.web.filter.AuthenticatorFilter`
+*   `com.javatmp.web.filter.AuthenticatorFilter`
-6.  `com.javatmp.web.filter.CacheControlHeadersFilter`
+*   `com.javatmp.web.filter.CacheControlHeadersFilter`
-7.  `com.javatmp.web.filter.ContentCacheFilter`
+*   `com.javatmp.web.filter.ContentCacheFilter`
-8.  `com.javatmp.web.filter.GZIPCompressingFilter`
+*   `com.javatmp.web.filter.GZIPCompressingFilter`

 #### `com.javatmp.web.controller` package